MatthewNice/MatthewNice.github.io/_includes/awards.md

 #### Selected Grants, Fellowships, Awards, and Honors

+##### **ITS Lead Institution Award**, *IEEE ITSC* <span style="float:right;"> 2024 </span>

+This award recognizes the achievements of the CIRCLES Consortium, of which I led the hardware/software research, development, and integration.
+It is for those who have made significant and outstanding contributions to the research and applications of ITS related technologies.
+This award was established to recognize, promote, stimulate and publicize major research contributions and outstanding achievement in ITS related fields.

 ##### **Dwight D. Eisenhower Transportation Fellowship Research Showcase**, *USDOT* <span style="float:right;"> 2024 </span>

 One of 5 Fellows of 200+ selected to showcase their work at the DDETFP Research Showcase.